 Normalizing Marital Fighting

 Understanding power dynamics in relationships is crucial, and it’s fascinating how gendered behavior can shape these dynamics.
-Research highlights an interesting trend: in many cases, it’s the wives who initiate conflictual discussions, while husbands often sidestep these conversations.
+Research highlights an interesting trend: in many cases, the wives initiate conflictual discussions, while husbands often sidestep these conversations.
 This isn’t necessarily a sign of a dysfunctional relationship; even happy marriages can have these dynamics at play.

 Male Partners and Influence